Ceramic surface replacement – but is it possible minimally-invasively?

 Ceramic surface replacement at the hip - at the expense of minimal invasiveness

-However, while these minimally invasive techniques have become the standard, an old concept is experiencing a surprising comeback: hip resurfacing.
-This procedure – often referred to as a resurfacing cap or cap prosthesis – aims to maximally preserve the bone.
-For a long time, this idea was burdened by serious complications, particularly due to metal wear.
+While these minimally invasive techniques have become the standard, an old concept is experiencing a surprising comeback: hip resurfacing.
+This procedure – often also a cap prosthesis – aims to preserve as much bone as possible.
+For a long time, however, this idea was burdened by serious complications, particularly metal abrasion.

-Now the surface replacement is being discussed in a new form: no longer as a metal-on-metal prosthesis, but as a ceramic cap prosthesis.
-Ceramic has proven to be particularly low-wear and biocompatible in endoprosthetics.
+Now, surface replacement is being discussed in a new form: no longer as a metal-on-metal prosthesis, but as a ceramic cap prosthesis.
+Ceramics have proven to be particularly wear-resistant and biocompatible in endoprosthetics.
 Could this be the solution to the problems of the past?

-The crucial question, however, is: Can a ceramic surface replacement be implanted minimally invasively?
-For patients, it is now a matter of course that hip surgery should be performed through small, muscle-sparing approaches.
-This reveals a conflict: The principle of surface replacement requires a completely different surgical technique, which is hardly compatible with minimally invasive procedures.
+The crucial question, however, is: Can a ceramic surface replacement be implanted using minimally invasive techniques?
+For patients today, it is taken for granted that hip surgery should be performed through small, muscle-sparing incisions.
+This reveals a tension: The principle of surface replacement requires a completely different surgical technique, one that is hardly compatible with minimally invasive procedures.

 In this article, we clarify:

-• Why are short-stem prostheses today the safe, bone-preserving, and truly minimally invasive solution?
+- Why are short stem prostheses the safe, bone-conserving and truly minimally invasive solution today?

-In the end, you will learn why ceramic resurfacing sounds exciting, but is associated with significant disadvantages in practice – and where you can obtain a modern, minimally invasive hip prosthesis in Mainz / Rhein-Main .
+Finally, you will learn why ceramic surface replacement sounds exciting but has significant disadvantages in practice – and where you Mainz / Rhine-Main a modern, minimally invasive hip prosthesis can get

 2. What does hip resurfacing mean?